Zy-Milito/SwiftConverter/README.md

 - Lists the conversion history of the logged user.

-### Admin tab (Admin only)

-- Admins can add, edit, modify, or delete currencies,
-- App metrics.

 ### Subscription tab

 - User should be able to switch plans.